Chiamanda07/Chiamanda07/README.md

   ## Projects

+- training-foundation-models-for-satellite-image-intelligence([Project README](https://github.com/zainakhalil/Ursa-Space-1A)): Training a Classification model to identify icebergs from ships with SAR images.
 - book-review-sentiment-classifier([Project README](https://github.com/Chiamanda07/ML_bookReview_Project)): Trained a Logistic Regression model to classify book reviews as positive or negative.
 - do-not-be-afraid Website ([Website Walkthrough Video](https://www.youtube.com/watch?v=xSBerlIhpBc)):
   It is a faith-based website that delivers daily Bible verses to encourage users.
 Built with SQLite, Python, HTML, CSS, and JavaScript, it features user logins, daily verse tracking, and a personalized page for saved verses.